 Overall, this is well-featured home workout machine for full body toning and muscle building, but other similarly priced machines offer extra features and a greater range of exercises.

 Should you buy the Life Fitness G2 Gym?

 The Life Fitness G2 Gym is an easy to use home gym that would suit beginners, as well as those who have smaller spaces at home for setting up exercise equipment.
 It offers a good range of features and exercises, though we believe other machines offer more for a similar price.
 That said, this is one of the most compact full body workout machines you can find without sacrificing on build quality or stability.

-Life Fitness provides a lifetime warranty on the G2’s frame, welds, pulleys and parts.
-Upholstery pads and cables are guaranteed for three years.
-This is some of the best consumer protection we found.
-You can reach Life Fitness’ customer service by phone, email and live chat.
+Life Fitness also provides a lifetime warranty on the G2 Gym’s frame, welds, pulleys and parts.
+Upholstery pads and cables are guaranteed for three years, which is generous for a piece of home exercise equipment that will get heavy use.